secretstartups/handbook/finance/expenses/index.html.md

 Certain types of individual subscriptions are reimbursable, such as VPN service.
 If you are uncertain whether a particular service is reimbursable, please contact Finance in the `#expense-reporting-inquiries` channel.

-If you need a short-term or individual software subscription, or a single-pay software license, please reach out to your manager before acquiring the software, and contact Finance in the `#accountspayable` Slack channel to discuss options.
+If you need a short-term or individual software subscription, or a single-pay software license, please reach out to Finance in the `#accountspayable` Slack channel to discuss options before acquiring the software.

 ### <i class="fas fa-bullseye" id="biz-tech-icons"></i> Hardware